Michael J. Jackson: Television appearances

 Jackson appeared in several television series at the beginning of his career starting with one episode of Man About The House in 1973, followed by Anna Karenina, Till Death..., The Legend of Robin Hood, Play For Today, Doctor Who, One Summer and Fairly Secret Army.
 In 1988, Jackson appeared in the television series Wish Me Luck, with a leading role in all three series between 1988 and 1990.
 Following the success of this show Jackson appeared in one-off episodes of Maigret, Bugs and Ellington before undertaking a role in the Liverpudlian soap Brookside in 1996–98.

 Jackson also made several appearances in the television series Highlander: The Series in 1996–97.
 His next television role was in the drama Now You See Her, also starring Amanda Holden.
 He went on to appear in The White Knight Stratagem, Dalziel and Pascoe and Judge John Deed.

 In 2002, Jackson appeared in the television drama Birthday Girl starring Sarah Lancashire.
-His next television role was as a doctor in the BBC soap/drama Doctors from 2003–04.
+His next television role was as a doctor in the BBC soap/drama Doctors from 2003 to 2004.
 He has since appeared in Murphy's Law, Casualty, Faith, Dream Team and the ITV drama Mobile which was screened in May 2007.

 During October/November 2007, Jackson took part in a reality television show Make Me a Film Star.
 He was on the judging panel auditioning actors for a role in a film which he was to co-direct.

 In October 2010, he joined the cast of Emmerdale, playing the character Jerry Walsh.
 He had previously appeared in Emmerdale in 1995 as a professor.

 In September 2012, Jackson appeared in Coronation Street as the character Sid Altree.